joshuaquek/sonar-toolbox/README.md

 ### Generate CSV for all Findings

-Generate a CSV file for all Findings, which are all of the Issues (Bugs, Vulnerabilities, Code Smells) as well as all of the Security Hotspots in your SonarQube instance:
+Generate a CSV file for all Findings (Enterprise License and above is required), which are all of the Issues - Bugs, Vulnerabilities, Code Smells - as well as all of the Security Hotspots in your SonarQube instance:

 ```bash
 npm run findings